a2civictech/a2water/README.md

 ### Graphing water data

 Use your favorite graphing tool.
-Examples welcomed.
+Examples welcomed; the file `waterusage.sh` here generates a plot.